-What executive branch policy will control federal agency contracting for research Should executive branch policy control inventions made in extramural research, or should Congress dictate that policy?
+Will Nixon-era executive branch policy again control federal agency contracting for research?
+For that matter, should executive branch policy control inventions made in extramural research, or should Congress dictate that policy?
 Or should the funding of university research (as distinct from the procurement of research services) be entirely outside the reach of either the executive branch or Congress?
 Or should the executive branch be forbidden to include the delivery of invention ownership as a condition of federal research support, leaving patent law to do its thing, for better or worse?
 Yes, a bunch of questions–and that’s enough for most people to choose to keep doing the crappy thing that’s in place until “something better is proven”–which will be never because the crappy thing that’s in place won’t permit any testing of anything else.